-Now it is fatuous to say that it would cause an "undue hardship" in the workplace if clerks, and deputy clerks, who do not have an issue with giving marriage licenses to homosexuals handled these matters for those who do.
+It is fatuous to say that it would cause an "undue hardship" in the workplace if clerks who do not have an issue with giving marriage licenses to homosexuals handled these matters for those who do.
 It cannot be said too strongly: Bullying those who have religious objections is despicable.

-There is an obvious hole in New York's gay marriage law: religious exemptions need to be extended to lay people, not just the clerg
+There is an obvious hole in the New York legislation: religious exemptions need to be extended to lay people, not just the clergy.